zcfs/Meteor-cfs-handlebars/README.md

 outside of a `FileObject` context, returns true if **any** files are being downloaded from this client.

+When used with a `FileObject` as the current context, specify a `copy` attribute to check whether a specific copy is downloading.
+If you don't specify the copy name, the copy in the master store is used.

 ```
 {{#if cfsIsDownloading}}
+{{/if}}

+{{#if cfsIsDownloading copy="thumbnail"}}
 {{/if}}
 ```